-By law all employers and those in control of Halls that house playgroups or keep fit classes etc are required to report work-related accidents under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR).
-An Accident Book is available on the premises and all hirers should be asked to complete this and report any accidents to the Hall Keeper who should also inform the Committee.
+By law all employers and those in control of halls that house playgroups or keep fit classes etc are required to report work-related accidents under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR).
+An Accident Book is available in the kitchen and all hirers should be asked to complete this and report any accidents to the Hall Keeper who should also inform the Committee.